iterative/dvc.org/content/docs/command-reference/remote/modify.md

   ```dvc
   $ dvc remote modify myremote url https://example.com/path/to/dir
   ```
+  > The url can include query parameters that will be preserved.

 - `auth` - authentication method to use when accessing the remote.
 The accepted values are: